 By now the art lover is not only a visitor browsing around, they are engaged with what you are creating and promoting, they are interested in your work and might be considering acquiring it.

-Buying art is an investment, people don’t take it lightly, so we need to be one step ahead and provide them with blunt information that solves all of their doubts and lead them to make a purchase or commission.
+Buying art is an investment that people don’t take lightly, so we need to be one step ahead and provide them with direct information that solves their doubts and lead them to make a purchase or commission.

-You can provide a Try-Before-You-Buy experience with our Website Integrations:
+You can provide a try-before-you-buy experience with our Website Integrations to get ahead of these doubts:

-AR Widget: augmented reality widget works with the free ArtPlacer app.
-The visitor can download it, pick one of your art pieces and see how it will look laid out on their own walls in its precise dimensions.
+–Augmented Reality Widget: with just a couple taps and directly from their phone, the visitor can pick one of your art pieces and see how it will look on their own walls in its precise dimensions and at perfect scale.

-Sample room widget: this allows art collectors to visualize your art on scale in pre-existing rooms of your choice.
+–Sample Room Widget: this allows art collectors to visualize your art at scale in a selection of Room Mockups of your choice.

 Step 4: Purchase

-At this point the art lover is about to convert into an art collector.
+At this point, the art lover is about to convert into an art collector.
 They are about to click on the buy button and acquire one of your pieces.
-It sounds simple but it’s one of the most crucial points of the Journey.
-Any friction in the process can derail the collector and make you lose a sale.
+It sounds simple, but it’s one of the most crucial points of the journey.
+Any friction at this point can derail the collector and make you lose a sale.

-Having in mind that 60% of millennials and gen-z prefer direct-to-consumer e-commerce, this means they go online and browse social media to get information about the product and make a few clicks to obtain it.
-The purchase process needs to be as frictionless as possible.
+Having in mind that 60% of Millennials and Gen-Z prefer direct-to-consumer e-commerce, this means they go online and browse social media to get information about the product and make a few clicks to obtain it.
+The purchase process needs to be as smooth as possible.

-ArtPlacer Website Integrations will give your page that e-commerce feel along with a Buy and Inquiry button.
-This reduces the amount of time it takes a collector to make the transaction, they don’t have to reach out to find your email, ask for availability, once they know what they like they just have to click and purchase it.
+Along with Buy and Inquiry buttons, ArtPlacer’s Website Integrations helps elevate your website with that e-commerce feel.
+This reduces the amount of time it takes a visitor to make the transaction, as they don’t have to reach out to find your email and ask for availability; once they know what they like they just have to click and purchase it.

 Step 5: Loyalty

-This is an ongoing journey, people might be joining it at different stages at all times.
-It’s necessary to think of different strategies to keep feeding the journey: attracting new potential collectors, engaging those who are already in the journey and returning those who have already completed it before.
+This is an ongoing journey that people will be joining at different stages at all times.
+It’s necessary to think of different strategies to keep feeding the journey: attracting new potential collectors, engaging those who are already in the journey and returning to those who have already completed it before.